arnaudjudge/Echo-Toolkit/README.md

 - Ultrasound sector extraction tool

 ### Usage notes
-Inference time may be quite long if using an older GPU.
+Inference time may be quite long if using an older GPU and long input sequences.
-Included test examples for sector extraction require 2-5 seconds per prediction (using roughly 7GB of VRAM), using a NVIDIA RTX3090 GPU.
+Included test examples (which are small) for sector extraction require up to 2-3 seconds per prediction (using roughly 7GB of VRAM), using a NVIDIA RTX3090 GPU.

 ## Install